scalameta/mdoc/docs/installation.md

 +  org.typelevel:cats-core_@SCALA_BINARY_VERSION@:1.5.0
 ```

+### Customize input directory

-Use `--in` to customize the input directory where markdown sources are
+By default the `docs/` directory is processed as input.
+Use `--in` to customize
+the input directory where markdown sources are contained,
-contained, by default the `docs/` directory is used.

 ```diff
  coursier launch org.scalameta:mdoc_@SCALA_BINARY_VERSION@:@VERSION@ -- \
 +  --in mydocs
 ```

+### Process single markdown file

 The `--in` flag doesn't have to be a directory, it also supports individual
 files.